Chart Color Schemes

 The level of cultural diversity witnessed in North Adelaide was found to be above average when compared nationally for a number of language and cultural background related metrics

-North Adelaide's population shows higher cultural diversity than most other local areas, with 20.4% speaking a language other than English at home and 30.5% born overseas.
-Christianity is the predominant religion in North Adelaide, accounting for 42.8% of its population.
-Notably, Judaism is overrepresented compared to Greater Adelaide, comprising 0.2% versus 0.1%.
+North Adelaide's population was found to have higher cultural diversity than most local markets, with 20.4% speaking a language other than English at home and 30.5% born overseas.
+Christianity was the predominant religion in North Adelaide, comprising 42.8% of its population.
+Judaism showed notable overrepresentation, making up 0.2% compared to 0.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity